OffReno/custom-qmk-tidbit-firmware/keymaps/default/README.md

 3. Or rotate CCW to cycle kill mode
 4. Wait 2 seconds to kill selected app

+### LIFX Smart Lamp Control
+1. **First Time Setup**:
+   - Ensure LIFX lamp is on the same WiFi network as your PC
+   - Lamp must be powered on and connected to WiFi
+2. **Start the Script**:
+   - Press the switch next to Encoder 3 (TOGGLE_LIFX)
+   - Script will auto-discover your LIFX lamp (takes ~2 seconds)
+   - Console shows: "Found LIFX lamp: [Your Lamp Name]"
+3. **Control the Lamp**:
+   - Press Encoder 3 inward: Toggle ON/OFF
+   - Rotate CW: Increase brightness
+   - Rotate CCW: Decrease brightness
+4. **Stop the Script**:
+   - Press TOGGLE_LIFX again to stop

+**Note**: The LIFX control script must be running for the encoder to control the lamp.
+Use the TOGGLE_LIFX switch to start/stop it.

 ## 📁 File Structure

 ```